-FAFSA Deadline (Fall)
+Early Admit Scholarship Deadline (Fall)

-While the FAFSA deadline is December 15, Cornish College of the Arts practices rolling admission.
-This means that college applications will be accepted until August 15 (fall semester) and December 15 (spring semester) as long as space is available in your major.
+Cornish applications will be accepted until August 15 (fall semester) and December 15 (spring semester) as long as space is available in your major.
 At this time, space is available in all majors and we are accepting applications.

-Even though, Cornish College has rolling admission, you must have your application in by the deadline for the best Scholarship consideration.
+While the FAFSA deadline is February 15th, Cornish practice rolling admissions.
+However, you must have your application in by the deadline for the best Scholarship consideration.
 Please contact the Office of Admission if you have questions about the timing and process for admission.
 All incoming freshmen and transfer applicants must be admitted to the college in order to receive an offer of financial aid.